Increase Order Accuracy and Boost Customer Loyalty

 2. Improve your inventory management

-Improve your inventory management by making sure inventory is sorted and stored to make products easy to find, especially if you have products with multiple variations, such as different sizes or colors.
-You could consider inventory management software that creates barcodes and SKUs for each product and lets employees use phones or tablets to scan products and make sure they have the correct item.
+Good inventory management makes supply chain management (and order accuracy) much easier, since you will always know exactly what you have on hand (and what you need).
+Improve inventory management at your fulfillment or distribution center by making sure inventory is sorted and stored to make products easy to find, especially if you have products with multiple variations, such as different sizes or colors.
+You could also consider inventory management software that creates barcodes and SKUs for each product and lets employees use phones or tablets to scan products and make sure they have the correct item.

 3. Review your picking and packing process

 Review your current order picking and packing process to see whether you can improve order fulfillment by increasing your efficiency.
-For instance, there are several different methods you can use to manage your picking and packing that could boost your fulfillment operations.
+For instance, there are several different methods you can use to manage your order processing that could boost your fulfillment operations.

 The most common is the single-order picking method, which is when one employee or picker works on one order at a time.
 This method could be good for order-picking accuracy, but it’s also the least efficient, which could affect your on-time delivery metrics.
 There is also multi-order picking, where employees work on multiple orders at a time.
 Zone picking involves employees picking items for multiple orders within their zone and then passing it to another employee to get items from their zones.